-It is the assessment of City staff and the Planning and Preservation Commission that the approval of the Zone Map Amendment 2014-001 is warranted.
-The proposed zone map amendment to allow for designation of the entire Project site under the Downtown District, San Fernando Mall Sub-District is consistent with the City's General Plan SP-4 Land Use Designation and applicable SP-4 Zoning regulations by allowing a mixed use development project that includes ground floor commercial and 101 affordable housing units while also preserving ensuring the long term preservation of the J. C. Penney's building front façade and associated character defining architectural features and appurtenances as a City historic resource as part of the Mixed Use Project at 1140-1148 San Fernando Road.
+In light of the forgoing analysis, it is staff's determination that the Planning and Preservation Commission's approval of variance and site plan review applications (i.e., Variance 2014-001 and Site Plan Review 2014-008) is warranted.
+Furthermore, it is staff's assessment that the proposed zone map amendment and to allow for designation of the entire Project site under the Downtown District, San Fernando Mall Sub-District is also consistent with the City's General Plan SP-4 Land Use Designation and applicable SP-4 Zoning regulations by allowing a mixed use development project that includes ground floor commercial and 101 affordable housing units while also preserving ensuring the long term preservation of the J C Penney's Building's front façade and associated character defining architectural features and appurtenances as a City historic resource as part of the Mixed Use Project at 1140 and 1148 San Fernando Road.